 Since the 1980’s there has been a revival of the European artists’ colony.
 Only a few of the old colonies were still known as such and even they rarely made full use of their famous past.
 This changed when 100 years after their hey-day, the artists’ colonies became the focus-point of interest again.
 Books were published on them and exhibitions were organized.
 In many former artists’ colonies museums and galleries were set up.
 Old studios were renovated and sometimes put at the disposal of young artists for a while.
 The artistic heritage was given a new lease of life.

-euroArt currently consists of about 80 member organizations, associated organizations and personal members, in more than 20 European countries: Austria, Belgium, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Lithuania, Netherlands, Norway, Poland, Rumania, Russia, Spain, Sweden, Switzerland, United Kingdom.
+euroart currently consists of about 70 member organizations, associated organizations and personal members, in 13 European countries: Austria, Belgium, Denmark, Finland, France, Germany, Hungary, Italy, Lithuania, Netherlands, Norway, Poland and Russia.

 The members hold exhibitions together, exchange views, knowledge and artists.
 And in annual meetings, next to keeping each other informed of developments in their several colonies, they all work together towards a greater cultural understanding and cooperation in a European context.